 The practical consequence: retailers who built their SEO strategy around a fixed set of category and product pages are missing the majority of these new, specific queries.
 The demand exists, but the supply of matching pages does not.

-The old playbook was simple: find your top keywords, create a page for each one, and optimize the title tags.
-It worked when search queries were short and predictable.
+The old playbook was straightforward: find your top keywords, create a page for each one, and optimize the title tags.
+It was more effective when search queries were short, predictable, and closely tied to simple keyword matching.

 Three things broke this model: